 - Harvard University

-We now have access to ePerformance, the PeopleSoft system for recording and capturing annual Performance Management Data, replacing the paper-based Performance Planning and Review (PPR) tool used in previous years.
+ePerformance, is the PeopleSoft system for recording and capturing annual Performance Management Data.

 Department Administrators were able to choose from three form-types offered within ePerformance for the FY15 performance year (*ask your Department Administrator which form your department will be utilizing):